 - Windows to bring in natural light and the outside world, which is especially important for someone who is bed-bound

-- Spacious, accessible shower with transfer chair or lift system
+- Spacious, accessible shower with transfer chair or lift system in handicap accessible bathroom

 - No bathtub – staying in warm water for long periods of time is detrimental to someone with this condition

-Until there is a cure for ALS, interior design renovation needs to include the end goal of creating comfortable space for comforting hospice care.
+Until there is a cure for ALS, interior design renovation needs to include the end goal of creating a comfortable space for comforting hospice care.

 Multiple Sclerosis (MS)